Satire publication The Onion buys Alex Jones' Infowars at auction with Sandy Hook families' backing

 “Our clients knew that true accountability meant an end to Infowars and an end to Jones’ ability to spread lies, pain and fear at scale,” said Christopher Mattei, a lawyer for the families.

-Ben Collins, CEO of The Onion’s parent company, Global Tetrahedron, told The Associated Press in a video interview that it plans to relaunch the Infowars website in January with satire aimed at conspiracy theorists and right-wing personalities, as well as educational information about gun violence prevention from Everytown for Gun Safety.
-Collins joked that The Onion's bid was $1 trillion but would not disclose the actual amount.
+Ben Collins, CEO of The Onion’s parent company, Global Tetrahedron, told The Associated Press in a video interview that it will relaunch the Infowars website in January with satire aimed at conspiracy theorists and right-wing personalities, as well as educational information about gun violence prevention from the group Everytown for Gun Safety.
+Collins would not disclose the sale price.

 “We thought it would be a very funny joke if we bought this thing, probably one of the better jokes we’ve ever told,” Collins said.
 “The (Sandy Hook) families decided they would effectively join our bid, back our bid, to try to get us over the finish line.
 Because by the end of the day, it was us or Alex Jones, who could either continue this website unabated, basically unpunished, for what he’s done to these families over the years, or we could make a dumb, stupid website, and we decided to do the second thing.”